cristobers/music-rating/README.md

 # Music rating website

-Allows users to rate music that they've listened to.
+Allows users to login with Discord through Oauth2 and rate music that they've listened to.

 ## Oauth2 implementation